 El Dorado Transit recognizes communication between management and staff is key to a successful health and safety program.
-The Chief Safety Officer will oversee safety communication activities.

 Communicating safety and safety performance information throughout the agency: Quarterly updates will be presented to staff and management in all staff meetings.
 Safety bulletins and flyers will be updated often on the safety boards in the maintenance break room and operator break room.
 Information typically will include relevant safety topics, summary of safety performance, updates to the PTASP, and information which may affect safety.